 My website hosting software of choice.
 Siteground is an ultra-reliable WordPress website hosting platform which super fast servers and excellent support.

 I work very remotely, travelling to meetings, networking events and generally getting about as much as possible having a reliable, portable working device is paramount.

 It’s a lovely bit of kit.
 However, recently I have been exploring alternatives including the Dell XPS.
 Maybe I need to reign it in.

-Nowadays, I’m either building a website, managing an SEO campaign, in a meeting, at a networking event or on the phone.
+Nowadays, I’m either building a website, in a meeting, at a networking event or on the phone.